joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/05/04/dining/rhubarb-pound-cake-spring-recipes.html

 **The Briefing: West Ham 1 Tottenham 1 - Exactly what Spurs needed?
 Did Tel send a message?**\
-`Tottenham Hotspur played out a 1-1 draw against West Ham United on Sunday`\
+`Tottenham Hotspur followed up their Europa League semi-final victory with a draw away to London rivals West Ham United`\
 https://nytimes.com/athletic/6320281/2025/05/04/west-ham-tottenham-result-report-analysis/

 **Jets' season will be judged on Game 7 outcome: 'We're focused on the present'**\